Connecticut Pedestrian Dies After Being Struck by Car

 A spokesperson with the Berlin police said that although the pedestrian survived the initial impact, he died after being transported to the Hospital of Central Connecticut for treatment.
 The police also said that the man was visiting a friend's house when he went to a local convenience store; the accident occurred when he was on his way back.
 It is unclear where the man was standing in relation to the road when he was struck down, and reports didn't disclose the nature of the injuries he sustained.

 Vehicle accidents that result in deaths may have huge effects on those who survive.
 Families may find themselves unable to cope with the emotional trauma they experience while they attempt to piece their lives back together and move forward, and their losses may also include financial damages.
 Some who lose primary wage earners also lose the ability to care for their loved ones as well or pay existing debts.
-Attorneys may be able to help these parties pursue wrongful death lawsuits to offset their mounting expenses.
+Experienced Waterbury injury attorneys may be able to help these parties pursue wrongful death lawsuits to offset their mounting expenses.

 Source: NBC Connecticut, "Driver Accused of Hitting Pedestrian Charged with DUI", December 23, 2013